 Section 1.
 Indemnification of CSP.
-To the extent permitted by law, the Academy shall indemnify, save, and hold harmless CSP and all of its employees, officers, directors, subcontractors, and agents against any and all lawsuits and causes of action or other forms of liability that may arise out of or by reason of any noncompliance by the Academy with any agreements, covenants, warranties or undertakings of the Academy contained in or made pursuant to this Agreement, and any misrepresentations or breach of this Agreement, and any acts or failures to act by the Academy which occurred prior to the Effective Date of this Agreement.
+To the extent permitted by law, the Academy shall indemnify, save, and hold harmless CSP and all of its employees, officers, directors, subcontractors, and agents against any and all lawsuits and causes of action or other forms of liability that may arise out of or by reason of any noncompliance by the Academy with any agreements, covenants, warranties or undertakings of the Academy contained in or made pursuant to this Agreement; any misrepresentations or breach of this Agreement; and any acts or failures to act by the Academy which occurred prior to the Effective Date of this Agreement.

-In the event that the Academy or CSP receives funds for the benefit of the Academy pursuant to a grant, endowment, scholarship, or other source of governmental funding ('Funding'), Academy shall be solely responsible for the Funding and any liabilities associated therewith, including any Funding that is ordered returned to the distributing agency.
+In the event that the Academy or CSP receives funds for the benefit of the Academy pursuant to a grant, endowment, scholarship, or other source of governmental funding ('Funding''), Academy shall be solely responsible for the Funding and any liabilities associated therewith, including any Funding that is ordered returned to the distributing agency.
 Academy further agrees, to the extent permitted by law, to indemnify, save, and hold harmless CSP and all of its employees, officers, directors, subcontractors, and agents against any and all lawsuits and causes of action or other forms of liability that may arise in connection with the Funding.

 In addition, to the extent permitted by law, the Academy shall indemnify, save, hold harmless, and reimburse CSP for any and all legal expenses and costs associated with the defense of any such claim, demand or suit.
-The Academy agrees to advance to CSP all costs, actual attorneys' fees, actual experts' fees, and similarly related expenses immediately upon request so that CSP is not required to pay such expenses out of its own funds.

-CSP agrees that for any claim for indemnification made by CSP, to the extent the interests of CSP and the Academy are aligned, the parties agree to coordinate a defense to minimize the costs of such defense.
+CSP agrees that for any claim for indemnification made by CSP, to the extent the interests of CSP and the Academy are aligned, the parties agree to coordinate a defense to minimize the

+MMLA Board Packet 6/10/24 Page 97 of 111 costs of such defense.
 To the extent the Academy shall be responsible for indemnification of CSP, the Academy shall have the right to select the attorneys of its choice and to make all decisions and in every respect control the manner in which CSP and the Academy are defended.
 Notwithstanding the foregoing, in no event shall the Academy indemnify CSP for the attorney fees accrued by CSP in the regular course of business.